BlockchainCommons/XID-Quickstart/concepts/fair-witness.md

 ## The Fair Witness Concept

-The term "Fair Witness" comes from Robert A. Heinlein's novel "Stranger in a Strange Land," where Fair Witnesses were professionals trained to observe events with perfect objectivity and recall.
+The term "Fair Witness" comes from Robert A. Heinlein's novel _Stranger in a Strange Land,_ where Fair Witnesses were professionals trained to observe events with perfect objectivity and recall.
 When asked to describe what they see, a Fair Witness would report only what they directly observed, without interpretation or assumption.

-For example, if asked about the color of a house visible in the distance, a Fair Witness might say, "It appears to be painted white on this side," rather than simply "It's white" - acknowledging they cannot see all sides of the house.
+For example, if asked about the color of a house visible in the distance, a Fair Witness might say, "It appears to be painted white on this side," rather than simply "It's white" &mdash; acknowledging they cannot see all sides of the house.

-In digital identity and trust systems, the Fair Witness approach means:
-1. Making claims with appropriate context and limitations
-2. Being transparent about how observations were made
-3. Acknowledging potential biases and assumptions
-4. Providing verifiable evidence where possible
-5. Separating observed facts from interpretations

-## Principles for Trustworthy Assertions
+### Principles for Trustworthy Assertions

 When making claims as a Fair Witness, follow these core principles: